Skip to content

 name Stage id (required, unique).
 Known ids — docs, test, … — inherit a default persona and model tier; implement/review are reserved.

-persona Override the .claude/agents/ agent.
+persona Override the canonical agents/ persona.
 Default: the stage's namespaced engine persona (e.g. docs → koryph-feature-docs-author).

 model Override the model tier (must be in the registry allowed_models).
 Default: the stage's engine default.